Monthly Archives: June 2013

 There are many weird animals living in the wetlands, especially where there is standing water for most parts of the year.
 The common water flea, Daphnia pulex is a prolific inhabitant of our wetlands and lakes and its population explodes in May and June as they take advantage of warmer temperatures and the easier availability of food such as plankton and bits of organic matter floating in the water.
 However, and unfortunately for the poor old Daphnia, when their numbers increase sharply, other higher animals that like to eat daphnia (like carnivorous larvae, small fish, newts and small frogs) also increase in number and they keep the numbers of Daphnia in check.

-Because we’re now in late Spring and early summer, we want to bring you some seasonal information about the Dragonflies and Damselflies.
-The very cold spring is likely to have delayed the emergence of the dragonflies and damselflies somewhat in 2013.
+Because we’re now in late Spring and early summer is not far off, we want to bring you some seasonal information about the Dragonflies and Damselflies.
+The very cold spring is likely to have delayed the emergence of the dragonflies and damselflies somewhat in 2021.
 Many of the, thirty or so, species that we expect to see in Ireland come up on the wing in July and August, so there is still time for you to get out there and see some during this summer season.

 If you want to see pictures of the different types of dragonflies that are found in Ireland, as well as information on which months they are on the wing, take a look at this link.